Pastoral Care and Outreach

-One part of our outreach this month is the collecting of various items for the Child Life Department at the John R. Oishei Children's Hospital in Buffalo, N.Y.
-Please see our November parish newsletter for information.
+Part of our outreach this month is the collecting of various items for the Child Life Department at the John R. Oishei Children's Hospital in Buffalo, N.Y.
 To learn more about Oishei Children's Hospital click here.

 And, dry food items are always accepted in the "red wagon" at church for the Fredonia Food Panty.